Kodermine/kodermine.github.io/_posts/2014-04-27-intro_to_ruby.md

 ### Unless statement

-This statement is pretty unique to Ruby, the sytax is similar to the `if` statement but it works the opposite(because unless is the opposite of if).
+This statement is pretty unique to Ruby, the syntax is similar to the `if` statement but it works the opposite(because unless is the opposite of if).
 If the passed value returns `false` the first statement will run, `unless` also supports `else` so if it returns true it will run the code inside the `else`

 ``` ruby
 time_to_drink_coffee = true